SomethingNewUK/party-constitution/party-constitution.md

 b) with at least 60% support of those voting at a General Meeting, Extraordinary General Meeting or Biennial General Meeting.

-c) with at least 75% support of those attending at a meeting of the Executive Board.
+c) with at least 75% support of those attending at a meeting or online vote of the Executive Board.

 ## 10 Signatures